 It is also the most common age for kids to start experimenting with alcohol, drugs, sexual activity and other risky behaviors.
-Very often, the drive to engage in this kind of behavior is a result of peer pressure.
+Very often, the drive to engage in this kind of behavior is a result of negative peer pressure.
 Adolescents who have larger circles of friends appear to be less influenced by the suggestions or actions of their peers, but the pressure to conform is very real at this age.

 1. Spoken Peer Pressure

 Spoken peer pressure is when a teenager asks, suggests, persuades or otherwise directs another to engage in a specific behavior.
 If this is done in a one-on-one environment, the recipient of the influence has a stronger chance of adhering to his or her core values and beliefs.
-If, however, the spoken influence takes place within a group, the pressure to go along with the group is immense.
+If, however, the spoken influence takes place within a group, the negative peer pressure to go along with the group is immense.

 2. Unspoken Peer Pressure

 With unspoken peer pressure, a teenager is exposed to the actions of one or more peers and is left to choose whether they want to follow along.
 This could take the form of fashion choices, personal interactions or ‘joining’ types of behavior (clubs, cliques, teams, etc.).
 Many young teens lack the mental maturity to control impulses and make wise long-term decisions.
-Because of this, many teens are more susceptible to influence from older or more popular friends.
+Because of this, many teens are more susceptible to the negative peer pressure influence from older or more popular friends.

 3. Direct Peer Pressure